Ivorforce/NumDot/docs/how-to-use/getting_started.rst

 Indexing and Slicing
 --------------------
-NumDot arrays can be indexed and sliced similarly to godot lists, but with more powerful capabilities.
+NumDot arrays can be indexed and sliced similarly to godot Arrays, but with more powerful capabilities.

 .. code-block:: gdscript